Fyssion/mc-status-bot/configuration.md

 To edit the config file, simply run the updater.
 On Windows that's `updater.bat`, and on MacOS/Linux that's `updater.sh`.
 Once the updater has finished updating the bot, it will ask you if you'd like to edit the config.
 Enter `y` and proceed.

-Alternativly, you can edit the config file directly with a text editor.
+Alternatively, you can edit the config file directly with a text editor.
 The config file is `config.yml`, which is located in the bot's main directory.

 If you do not see `config.yml`, make sure you have run the updater.
 The updater will create and initialize the config file for you.
 {: .note }

 Editing the config file directly may cause the bot to crash on startup.
-If this happens, don't panick!
+If this happens, don't panic!
 There are restrictions on certain options.
 To see the restrictions, either see the [table below](#setup-details) or use the config helper in the updater.
 {: .warn }